 Insert a few parenting mishaps here and toddler crying there, and you get an idea of how the rest of the evening went.

-Why you shouldn’t force kids to say sorry
+Why forcing kids to say sorry isn’t a good idea

 When the day ended, my husband and I talked about what happened and what we could’ve done instead.
 We agreed that forcing him to say “I’m sorry” was a bad idea.
 Here’s why: